taiyuuki/wepub/README.md

 });
 ```

-> * In Nodeup, addSection has 5 arguments, I changed it to one argument as an object.
+> * In Nodepub, addSection has 5 arguments, I changed it to one argument as an object.
 The advantage is that, except for the required properties, rest of the properties can be used flexibly.
 > * If some sections have overrideFilename and others don't, the default numbers (s1, s2, s3...) may be discontinuous, but no link breaks like Nodepub ( I fixed this in version 1.0.1).

 ## Adding CSS